 If you're actively in the process of buying a home, chances are you'll be attending numerous open houses.
 While this is a great approach, it's important to think strategically.
 To help you with that, we've assembled an open house checklist for buyers, highlighting aspects you might have overlooked at first glance.

-Open House Checklist for Buyers: What to Look for
+Open House Checklist for Buyers

 Don't let flashy presentations or tempting treats distract you from your goals.
 It's important to look beyond the superficial appearance of a home to determine if it aligns with your investment goals and personal needs.